How to Apply for Probate

 Probate is the thing everyone dreads.
 It sounds legal and expensive and slow - and honestly, it can be all three.
 Whether you handle it yourself or instruct a solicitor, understanding the process helps you make better decisions and ask the right questions.

 The official gov.uk process is functional but sparse.
-It assumes you already understand terms like “excepted estate” and “IHT205.”
+It assumes you already understand terms like "excepted estate" and "IHT400."
 This guide doesn't make those assumptions.
 It walks you through each step in order, with the actual form names, actual costs, and the things the official guidance quietly skips over.

 If you can only do one thing today